 Any crack across your induction hob’s glass needs repairing without delay.
 Unfortunately, it means the entire surface must be replaced.

 New glass can usually be obtained from your hob’s manufacturer, but it is expensive as ceramic glass is highly specialised.
-The glass costs around one-quarter of your hob’s initial purchase price.
+On average, the glass costs around one-quarter of your hob’s initial purchase price.

 Is a Cracked Induction Hob Safe to Use?

-It is not safe to use a cracked induction hob If your induction hob ever cracks, it’s not safe to use.
-Liquids and steam can leak beneath the surface and produce an electric shock.
+If your induction hob ever cracks, it’s not safe to use.
+Liquids and even steam can leak beneath the surface and produce an electric shock.
 A cracked hob must always be disconnected from the electricity supply.

 Replacing the glass is an expensive repair that should only be carried out by a fully qualified engineer.
 Do not attempt to repair a cracked induction hob yourself.